graffic/javiergr/javiergr/blog/2014/01/static-blog-generator.md

 At the time I checked [Nikola][nikola] it needed some extra plugins to do what I wanted but the code was clean.
-[Pelican][pelican] was ready to use, but code is a bit messy.
+[Pelican][pelican] was ready to use, but code was a bit messy.
 The future of Nikola seems to have as many plugins as pelican, and the future of pelican to have as good code base as Nikola.
 Good projects to keep an eye on.